fictionco/fiction/@apps/docs/src/docs/cli/index.md

 $ yarn factor start
 ```

-This will build your application for distrubution and serve it in `production` mode.
+This will build your application for distribution and serve it in `production` mode.

 > This is useful in hosting environments for building and then serving.
 Also for testing the production version of your app.